chuaqibao/50.007-Machine-Learning-Project/README.md

 Developed by: Chua Qi Bao (1004494), Ng Peng Yu (1004269), Yap Swee En (1004340)

+## Project Brief & Requirements
+The project description can be found in Project.pdf

 ## How to Run the Code

 ### Requirements